• Skip to primary navigation

 storing leftovers

-When it comes to leftovers, you want to allow the chicken hearts to cool completely before transferring them to an airtight container.
-You can keep them in the fridge for 3-5 days, or in the freezer for 2-3 months.
+Allow the chicken hearts to cool completely before transferring them to an airtight container.
+Keep them in the fridge for 3-5 days, or in the freezer for 2-3 months.

 📖 Recipe